MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

         new AzureKeyCredential(aiSvcKey));
     ```

-1. In the **Main** function, under the code you just added, note that the code specifies the path to an image file based on the user's selection, and then passes the image path to the **GetTextRead** function.
+1. In the **Main** function, under the code you just added, note that the code passes an image path (which was obtained from the program's arguments) to the **GetTextRead** function.
 This function isn't yet fully implemented.

 1. Let's add some code to the body of the **GetTextRead** function.
 Find the comment **Use Analyze image function to read text in image** and add the following language-specific code, noting that the visual features are specified when calling the `Analyze` function: